apache/incubator-kie-tools/packages/sonataflow-deployment-webapp/README.md

 - `appName` with the desired name for the app
 - `showDisclaimer` show/hide the development disclamer
-- `dataIndexExternalUrl` optional url to your SonataFlow Data Index Service.
+- `dataIndexUrl` optional url to your SonataFlow Data Index Service.
 If not set the app will try to use the embedded Data Index Service.